Mark Chacksfield KC

 • Irish Qualifications

-Mark has been called to the Irish Bar, but is not presently on the Roll of Practising Barristers; straightforward administrative steps would need to be taken before he can accept instructions as an Irish barrister.
-Please contact one of the clerks to discuss how we may assist on European work.
+As part of our preparation for the UPC, Mark has been called to the Irish Bar and has registered as a UPC Representative so he is able to accept instructions on European and UPC matters.
+Please contact one of the clerks to discuss how we may assist on European work

 • Hobbies & interests